-To cope with the fast growing e-commerce environment in the 21st century, Phase 1 of the Marine Department's Electronic Business System (MD eBS) has been implemented since December 2003 to provide an electronic submission channel for the handling of port formalities documents required by the department.
+To cope with the fast growing e-commerce environment in the 21st century, Phase 1 of the Marine Department's Electronic Business System (MD eBS) was launched in December 2003 to provide an electronic submission channel for the handling of port formalities documents required by the department.
 The MD eBS will not only save the shipping community's resources and operating costs involved in preparing paper application and submitting port formalities in person for acquiring the department's service, but also contribute to paper saving as well as a greener environment.
+A Business Process Re-engineering study for Phase 2 of MD eBS was completed in 2004 recommending a total e-business solution for port formalities documents and public services.
+The provision of e-permit and e-payment would further reduce the use of papers in our work processes.